 John Lindgren (1930-), geographer, was an undergraduate assistant on a key project in the development of glaciology in Britain: the digging and study by geographers and physicists from Cambridge University of a tunnel through Vesl-Skautbreen glacier, near Spiterstulen in the Jottenheim area of Norway in 1951.
 John was among a group of thirty undergraduate geographers who provided the labour forcefor the digging of the tunnel.
 Following his degree in geography, he worked in the petroleum industry in Africa.

-- John Lindgren
+- Birth name: John Lindgren

-- 1930 San Francisco, USA
+- Born: 1930 San Francisco, USA

-- Trinity College, University of Cambridge
+- Education: Trinity College, University of Cambridge